 I've reached four years at Martiancraft today, which means it's almost five years as a full-time remote designer.

 I've made some interesting revelations recently.
 In the past four years, I've been a turtle. ?
 I shrunk my head into the shell and focused on design.
-I breathed, lived, and worked on projects in hopes that will fill me with purpose.
-I searched to only do what made me happy.
+I breathed, lived, and worked on projects in hopes that would fill me with purpose.
+I searched only to do what made me happy.
 I challenged myself to improve every day because it was the only thing that made sense.

 Somehow along this journey, I've lost my voice.
 I'm no longer confident in sharing thoughts because I don't see the value in myself.
-The more I thought about doing something, the more I realize that I might not be able to do it well.
+The more I thought about doing something, the more I realized that I might not be able to do it well.
 I was never afraid in the past.
 I am now.
 What happened to me?

 I've lost confidence in myself through these years.
 When adobe first asked me to attend a UX/UI live back in September, all I thought was...
 Why me?
 What do I have to offer that people don't know already?
 No matter what type of great feedback I got, I couldn't accept them in my heart.
 After being asked back again this past January, something in me changed.